King’s College London were announced as the winner of Outstanding Entrepreneurial University 2018 at THE Awards on Thursday 29 November.

-This award, sponsored by the National Centre for Entrepreneurship in Education, recognises an institution that has developed and delivered an exceptional approach to embedding entrepreneurship within its culture and programmes, and which can demonstrate a significant impact at regional, national or international level.
+Developed and delivered an exceptional approach to embedding entrepreneurship within its culture and programmes.
+Demonstrated a significant impact at regional, national or international level.

-The other members of an exceptionally strong shortlist were:
+The other universities of an exceptionally strong shortlist were:

 - City, University of London